HigherOrderCO/Kind/README.md

 ```

 Since here `a` and `b` have the static `Number` type, we don't need to check
-them at runtime, and calling `safe_div` with a `String` results in a nice
+that at runtime.
+Moreover, calling `safe_div` with a `String` results in a nice
-compile-time error report.
-But we still need to check that `b` is larger than
+compile-time error.
+Problem is, we still need to check that `b` is larger than
 `0`.
-One might wonder if it is possible to move that check to compile-time too.
+Is it possible to perform that check at runtime too?
+Indeed, that's
-That's precisely what dependent types do: statically verify that runtime values
+precisely what dependent types do.
-respect certain expectations.
 In Formality-Core, we can write:

 ```
 safe_div : (a: Number) -> (b: Number) -> NonZero(b) -> Number